thwonp/paks/README.md

 - Bug hunting + more testing
 - Playlists
 - Custom sort options
-- Transcode format/quality options
-- Other QOL stuff and features as I think of them (or as requested)
+- Other QoL stuff and features as I think of them (or as requested)